Supine Restraint: Planning Ahead Rather Than Reacting

 Challenges in NHS Acute Settings

 In many acute NHS settings, staff may not have the chance to plan in advance.
 Security teams are often expected to react to incidents, sometimes with no prior knowledge of the patient.
+This can be difficult because:

-Staff may not know the person or their triggers
+Staff may not know the person or their triggers.

-There is often no existing therapeutic relationship
+There is often no existing therapeutic relationship.

-The intervention may ignore the care plan
+The intervention may ignore the care plan.

 Without planning, physical interventions can be riskier and more stressful for everyone involved.